kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Is he taking advantage of Ritzy too?
 - It seems likely.

-## Meeting Paul in Madrid
+## Meeting Paul at Madrid airport

 - I meet Paul at Madrid airport.
 - He looks like an Ouderkerk ghoul, like someone who has chosen drugs over food for many years, like someone who does a lot of seriously hard drugs all the time.
 - He's borrowed clothes from the man he is apparently living with (it's a lie, he lives in his car) and it looks like he leant him rags.
-- He reminds me of [how Busby looked outside the Rape Crisis centre in Hornsey in 2017](../2011-to-2020/2017.md#rape-crisis-hornsey).
+- He reminds me of [how Busby, Winston May's partner, looked outside the Rape Crisis centre in Hornsey in 2017](../2011-to-2020/2017.md#rape-crisis-hornsey).
-- I tell Paul he's like a beggar man.
+- I tell Paul he looks like a beggar man.
 - The day before I meet Paul at the airport, I picked the car which I had parked in the public car park close to departures.
 - My car was at the airport garage in Madrid for two months.
 - Hackers had been warning me about getting in the car, and when I do get in the car after two months I immediately start feeling symptoms of unwellness: scratchy throat, rheumatic pains in my hands.
+- This hand-pain becomes a recurrent theme from criminal gang members stalking me in 2025, and the wheel and gearstick appear to *still* be poisonous to the hands even in March 2026.
 - I book a Eurostars hotel on the outskirts of the city for a few nights.
 - I go to pick up Paul the next evening.
-- I've bought him his ticket with British airways from London.
+- I bought him his ticket with British airways from London.
 - I asked Paul to bring masks and gloves because I believe the car is poisoned with pesticides.
 - He does so, but he's not taking anything I'm telling him seriously.
-- In fact, he's not shutting up, as if he's speeding, hard.
+- In fact, he won't shut up, as if he's speeding, hard.

+### Paul avoids coming through to arrivals on his own

 - Bizarrely, Paul did not come through to the arrivals hall at Madrid airport.
 - Instead, he waits at the shuttle train station for about an hour until I phone him.
 - When I arrive, I call him.
 - He's been there over an hour and he sort of pretends he doesn't know where he is or how to get out, and I tell him to come to arrivals as I'm collecting my bag.
-- Paul is far from stupid so this behavior concerns me enough to write about it - informing the law enforcement I believe are also hacking me - in an earlier commit on the same evening.
+- Paul is far from stupid so this behavior concerns me enough to write about it - informing the law enforcement agencies who are also hacking me - in an earlier commit on the same evening.
 - I delete the content later on as Paul does help me a lot and I feel a bit guilty about thinking badly of him.
+- This tendency has been problematic for me and I wonder if I just hated everyone things would be very different.
-- I comment on the deletion.
+- I make a comment on the deleted text.

 !!! tip "Deleted commit content"
     - Regarding deleted commit content, I'm now unsure of who I can trust anywhere in the world.
     - I believe my fears are exacerbated but given my experience over the last 3 years literally anything could happen.
     - Anything that might be a risk to my life, I have to take measures against, even if the risk appears to be low.

+- I'm justifying to myself why I don't trust Paul, as if it was needed.
 - Paul talks non-stop like a machine gun.
 - He seems to be on drugs.
 - I'm convinced he's doing serious drugs and has drugs on him, and that he didn't want to come through to arrivals in case he was stopped.
 - I'm convinced he waited for me so that he would look more legit walking through with me.
-- I wonder if he was given advice about that because it seems an odd thing to think up if you didn't have anything to worry about.
+- I also believe he was told to do that cos he wouldn't think it up himself.
 - Paul looks like one of the drug ghouls that used to roam around in a junkie shoal around the Oudekerk in Amsterdam.
 - I tell him this and rebook his return flight to go home the next day.
 - He is not coming to the police in Madrid with me looking like he does.